peadargrant/data_architecture/24_advanced_xml/advanced_xml_lab.md

 XSL Transforms are written as XML documents .
 When stored on disk it's conventional to use `.xsl` as the file extension for them.

+XSL itself is a powerful tool, and historically was often used to transform XML documents to to alternative formats like plain text and HTML, as well as other XML documents.
+In real situations in 2025 it's often easier to write a script in a procedural language like Python to do the same thing as an XSL transform in a shorter time.

 ## Conversion to other XML documents.